learn-co-curriculum/phase-4-authorizing-requests-readme/README.md

 ```

 The first line is a **guard clause**.
 Unless the session includes `:user_id`, we
-return an error. `status: :unauthorized` will returns the specified HTTP status
+return an error. `status: :unauthorized` will return the specified HTTP status
 code.
 In this case, if a user isn't logged in, we return `401 Unauthorized`.

 ## Refactor